census-instrumentation/opencensus-service/README.md

     - [Usage](#collector-usage)

 ## Introduction
-OpenCensus Service is an experimental component that can collect traces and metrics from processes instrumented by OpenCensus or other monitoring/tracing libraries (Jaeger, Prometheus, etc.), do the aggregation and smart sampling, and export traces and metrics to monitoring/tracing backends.
+The OpenCensus Service is an component that can collect traces and metrics from processes instrumented by OpenCensus or other monitoring/tracing libraries (Jaeger, Prometheus, etc.), do aggregation and smart sampling, and export traces and metrics to one or more monitoring/tracing backends.

-Some frameworks and ecosystems are now providing out-of-the-box instrumentation by using OpenCensus but the user is still expected to register an exporter in order to export data.
+Some frameworks and ecosystems are now providing out-of-the-box instrumentation by using OpenCensus, but the user is still expected to register an exporter in order to export data.
 This is a problem during an incident.
 Even though our users can benefit from having more diagnostics data coming out of services already instrumented